Ob

 The Ob (/'Qb/; Обь) is a major river in Russia.
 It is in western Siberia, and with its tributary the Irtysh forms the world's seventh-longest river system, at 5,410 km.
 The Ob forms at the confluence of the Biya and Katun which have their origins in the Altai Mountains.
 It is the westernmost of the three great Siberian rivers that flow into the Arctic Ocean (the other two being the Yenisei and the Lena).
 Its flow is north-westward, then northward.

 The main city on its banks is Novosibirsk, the largest city in Siberia, and the third-largest city in Russia.
 It is where the Trans-Siberian Railway crosses the river.

 The Gulf of Ob is the world's longest estuary.

 Names

-The internationally known name of the river is based on the Russian name Обь (Obʹ, /ru/).
-Possibly from Proto-Indo-Iranian *Hā́p-, "river, water" (compare Vedic Sanskrit áp-, Persian āb, Tajik ob, and Pashto obə, "water").
-Katz (1990) proposes Komi ob 'river' as the immediate source of derivation for the Russian name.
-Katz's proposal of a common Finno-Ugric root, borrowed early on from a pre-Indo-Iranian source related to Sanskrit ambhas- 'water' is deemed improbable by Rédei (1992), who prefers to analyse this as a later loan from a descendant of the non-nasal root form *Hā́p-.
+The internationally known name of the river is based on the Russian name Obʹ (Обь, /ru/), possibly from Proto-Indo-Iranian *Hā́p- ('river, water'; compare Vedic Sanskrit áp-, Persian āb, Tajik ob, and Pashto obə, 'water').
+Katz (1990) proposes Komi ob ('river') as the immediate source of derivation for the Russian name.
+Katz's proposal of a common Finno-Ugric root, borrowed early on from a pre-Indo-Iranian source related to Sanskrit ambhas- ('water') is deemed improbable by Rédei (1992), who prefers to analyse this as a later loan from a descendant of the non-nasal root form *Hā́p-.

-The Ob is known to the Khanty people as the As (the source of the name "Ostyak"), Yag, Kolta and Yema; to the Nenets people as the Kolta or Kuay; and to the Siberian Tatars as the Umar or Omass.
+The Ob is known to the Khanty people as the As (the source of the name Ostyak), Yag, Kolta and Yema; to the Nenets people as the Kolta or Kuay; and to the Siberian Tatars as the Umar or Omass.